srujananeelavar/rnaSeqDataPrep/README.md

 ## Description

-This bash script automates the setup for bulk RNA sequencing data analysis.
+This bash script automates the setup for RNA sequencing data analysis.
+It takes the raw Illumina sequencing data (fastq file) as the input and returns a counts file.

 It performs the following steps:

 1. Quality check of the transcripts using FastQC.
 2. Trimming of adapters from the transcripts using Trimmomatic.